arthtyagi/wwdc2021/readme.md

 ## Development Checklist

-- [ ] Calculus and visualizations for those equations
+- [ ] Calculus programatically in Swift.
-- [ ] Aesthetic rocket
+- [ ] Swift UI and SpriteKit - Aesthetic rocket, graphs, visualizations, and animation.
-- [ ] Optimize parameters to make sure the rocket works
+- [ ] Optimize parameters to make sure the rocket works.

 Optional :

 Once the rocket is built,